DuncanSchouten/barber-jekyll/_works/cgph.markdown

 ### Journey maps

-For our main personas, we also developed provisional journey maps:
+For our main personas, we also developed provisional journey maps.
+These helped to identify opportunities to improve customer experience, both within the new website and on a broader scale:

 ![Provisional journey map](/uploads/CGPH-Provisional-Journey-Map-min.png)